Declaration of Corporate Management (§§ 289f, 315d HGB)

 Evotec does not tolerate any violation of applicable laws or internal policies.

-The Compliance Programme of Evotec AG is overseen by the Company’s Compliance Officer, functioning as an independent and objective body that reviews and evaluates compliance issues/concerns within the organisation and is regularly trained via a group-wide electronic Compliance Training or face-to-face trainings for the Aptuit entities tailored to the specific compliance issues and associated risks at the Company.
+The Compliance Programme of Evotec SE is overseen by the Company’s Compliance Officer, functioning as an independent and objective body that reviews and evaluates compliance issues/concerns within the organisation and is regularly trained via a group-wide electronic Compliance Training or face-to-face trainings tailored to the specific compliance issues and associated risks at the Company.
 The aim is to maintain permanent compliance awareness within all areas of Evotec’s business to ensure that any decision is in line with Evotec’s compliance best practices and to mitigate compliance risks.
 Said training is mandatory for all board members and other employees.
 The Company’s Compliance Officer monitors the participation in the training at regular intervals.

 The Compliance Office helps to communicate the values underlying the Code of Conduct and anchor them firmly in the Group.
 It ensures Group-wide implementation of the Compliance Programme.